cloudfoundry/cc-api-v3-style-guide/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->
 ## Overview
-This document serves as a style guide for the Cloud Controller API.
+This document serves as a style guide for version 3 of the Cloud Controller API.
 It is intended to act as a repository for patterns and best practices when designing and developing new API endpoints.

 This is a living document; It will change over time as we learn more about our users and develop features.